hendriksen-mark/QRcode_HUB75/README.md

-# QRcodeOled
+# QRcodeHUB75

-Subclass that you can use jointly with https://github.com/yoprogramo/QRcodeDisplay to generate QRcodes in OLED displays like SSD1306 and SSH1106
+Subclass that you can use jointly with https://github.com/yoprogramo/QRcodeDisplay to generate QRcodes in HUB75 panels.

 To use it: